WhazzItToYa/Streamerbot-SendInputToWindow/README.md

 Some apps are not compatible with the generic technique that this extension uses to send input (SendMessage).

+### Anitcheat

+Games with Anitcheat may block this from working on them, or even flag it as cheating behavior.
+You've been warned.

 ### Using `target*` Arguments.

 Try to choose the longest portion of the window title that is guaranteed to be in the title at all times, and doesn't appear in any other windows.